August 6th, 2026

 Delta Dental of California and its affiliates were caught in the MOVEit mass-hack, the year’s defining supply-chain attack.
 The Clop ransomware group exploited a zero-day vulnerability in Progress Software’s MOVEit file-transfer tool before any patch existed, exfiltrating data from thousands of organizations that used it.
 For Delta Dental of California, that meant 6,928,932 individuals exposed, including Social Security numbers, financial accounts, and passport numbers.

 The technical flaw was the vendor’s, not Delta Dental’s, but the regulatory failures were organizational.
-New York’s financial regulator later faulted the insurer for lacking a written incident-response plan, for retaining sensitive files longer than its own tools defaulted to, and for notifying regulators roughly six months after detection.
-It settled with NYDFS for $2.25 million.
+New York’s financial regulator later faulted the wider Delta Dental organization for lacking a written incident-response plan, for retaining sensitive files longer than its own tools defaulted to, and for notifying regulators roughly six months after detection.
+The affiliated Delta Dental Insurance Company and Delta Dental of New York settled with NYDFS for $2.25 million over their MOVEit response.
 The lesson is that you inherit your vendors’ risk.
 You cannot outsource the obligation to vet third-party tools, minimize the data you hand them, and notify on time.
+Our Delta Dental data breach analysis goes deeper on why the fine landed on the response rather than the intrusion.

 Absolute Dental, a Nevada group with more than 50 locations, was breached through its IT vendor.
 An attacker ran a malicious version of a legitimate software tool through an account belonging to the practice’s managed services provider, and used that trusted access to reach 1,223,635 patient records.
-A proposed class-action settlement of $3.3 million received preliminary approval, with a final approval hearing set for July 2026.
+The court granted preliminary approval of a $3.3 million class-action settlement in March 2026 and scheduled the final fairness hearing for late July 2026.
+Payments to class members follow final approval, and the claims against the IT consulting firm named alongside Absolute Dental were not resolved by that settlement.
+The full account of how one vendor account opened the door is in our Absolute Dental data breach analysis.

 What went wrong is the cleanest cautionary tale in this list: a single MSP account became a master key.
 The lesson for every practice and DSO that outsources IT is that your vendor’s access is your attack surface.
 MSP accounts need phishing-resistant MFA, least-privilege scoping, and monitored remote-access sessions, because the entry point here was not a dental employee.
 It was the IT vendor everyone trusted by default.

 Risas Dental & Braces, a multi-state group across Arizona, Colorado, Texas, and Nevada, detected unauthorized activity on its systems in July 2023.
 The investigation found that an attacker had reached internal file stores and downloaded patient data, affecting 618,189 individuals.
-Notably, the exposed files did not include Social Security numbers or full treatment records, which made this a less severe breach per person than several smaller ones on this list.
+Notably, the notification did not list Social Security numbers or full treatment records among the exposed data, which made this a less severe breach per person than several smaller ones on this list.

 That contrast is the lesson.
 Breach severity is not just headcount, it is what data was reachable.
-Risas limited the damage because the exposed file stores did not hold the full identity-theft kit.
+Risas limited the damage because the data disclosed in its notice did not amount to the full identity-theft kit.
 Segmenting and minimizing the most sensitive data, so that a server compromise does not automatically mean SSNs walk out the door, is what shrinks the blast radius when, not if, an attacker gets in.

 Two affiliated Minnesota dental groups, Park Dental and The Dental Specialists, disclosed a combined 277,109 affected patients (238,667 and 38,442) from a single email-account compromise in January 2024.
 An attacker reached multiple employee Microsoft email accounts over about two weeks.
 The organizations stated that multifactor authentication was in place but was circumvented during the intrusion.